ZhimaoLin/direct-approval-rate-and-release-deadline/README.md

 ## Step 3:
-This step will generate the .csv file for each repository.
+This step will generate the `step3_results` folder, which contains a csv file for each repository and a file called `all_repo_rate.csv`. <br>
+The csv file of each repository stores the following information:
+* close_date
+  * We group the result of step1 by close_date for each repository.
+* ApproveAfterChange
+  * The number of code reviews that are approved with revision on that date
+* DirectlyApprove
+  * The number of code reviews that are approved without any revision on that date
+* Rejected
+  * The number of code review that are rejected on that day
+* TotalReview
+  * The total number of code reviews that are closed on that day
+* DirectlyApproveRate
+  * The percentage of the code reviews that are approved without any revision on that day.
+  * DirectlyApproveRate = DirectlyApprove / TotalReview
+* ApproveAfterChangeRate
+  * The percentage of the code reviews that are approved with some revision on that day.
+  * ApproveAfterChangeRate = ApproveAfterChange / TotalReview
+* CloseToReleaseDate
+  * A boolean variable shows if the code review is closed to the release date.

+.csv file for each repository.
 They are stored at `results/<repository name>/` separately.
 The csv file has the following structure:

 |date|commit_id|findbugs|pmd|
 |:-------------------|:---------:|:------:|:------:|